domwrap/ReTyPe/README.md

 ## Compatibility

-The features in this software were built against RTP|One 2013.1.1 so YMMV against future versions.
-We were never able to upgrade beyond that version due to regression issues and eStore/tStore compatibility.
+The features in this software were built using `AutoHotKey v1.1.13.01` against `RTP|One 2013.1.1` so YMMV against future versions.
+We were never able to upgrade beyond that RTP version due to regression issues and eStore/tStore compatibility.
+Any later (or backward compatible) version of AHK should work fine.

 ## Features